pyiron/pyiron_workflow/README.md

 [![Platform](https://anaconda.org/conda-forge/pyiron_workflow/badges/platforms.svg)](https://anaconda.org/conda-forge/pyiron_workflow)
 [![Downloads](https://anaconda.org/conda-forge/pyiron_workflow/badges/downloads.svg)](https://anaconda.org/conda-forge/pyiron_workflow)

+not a real change, I just want to test the ci on a user PR

 ## Overview

 `pyiron_workflow` is a framework for constructing workflows as computational graphs from simple python functions.
 Its objective is to make it as easy as possible to create reliable, reusable, and sharable workflows, with a special focus on research workflows for HPC environments.